greg-raven/grus/_posts/2013-04-18-if-rubios-amnesty-is-so-great-why-is-he-lying.md

 ---
 title: 'If Rubio&#8217;s amnesty is so great, why is he lying?'
-date: '2013-04-18T11:08:20-08:00'
 layout: post
 categories:
 - Information
 tags:
 - amnesty
 ---

 by Ann Coulter

-When Republicans start lying like Democrats, you can guess they are pushing an idea that’s bad for America.
+When Republicans start lying like Democrats, you can guess they are pushing an idea that's bad for America.
 During his William Ginsburg-like tour of the Sunday talk shows last weekend, Sen. Marco Rubio was the Mount Vesuvius of lies about his immigration bill.

 Here is how Rubio explained the powerful border-enforcing mechanism in his bill on "Fox News Sunday," which he denied was merely a meaningless goal: